A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

 This process is well defined, since after the infinite jumps the super-linear drift term instantaneously produces a finite pathwise solution.
 We refer to \cite{articolomultiscaling} for the details of the correspondence between time change and stochastic volatility in this framework, for a wider class of stochastic volatility models.

-\begin{rem} In the most general version of this model $\sigma$ is not constant.
-A sequence of random variables $(\sigma_n)_{n\in\N}$ is simulated, and each of them is associated to the corresponding jump.
-All the results presented here are still valid in this case, with a slightly more complicated formulation.
-We have decided to assume $\sigma$ constant in this work, since calibration on data coming from financial time series leads in any case to this type of choice.
-Moreover, this assumption does not significantly alter the model, allowing on the other hand more agile statements for hypothesis and theorems, in particular for what concerns Corollary \ref{corcorr} and Theorem \ref{theoalgo}. \end{rem}
+\br{} In the most general version of this model the parameter $\bar{\s}$ is not constant.
+A sequence of random variables $(\bar{\s}_n)_{n\in\N}$ is simulated, and each of them is associated to the corresponding jump.
+The results presented here are still valid in this case, with a slightly more complicated formulation.
+We assume $\bar{\s}$ constant in this work, since calibration on data coming from financial time series leads in any case to this type of choice. \er